 Originally Jurassic sand dunes from 200-145 million years ago, they consist of intersecting U-shaped troughs caused by the sand dunes being repeatedly deposited and partly blown away, with more and more layers being deposited on top.
 Later deposits buried the sands deep underground and compressed them into solid sandstone over millions of years.
 The covering layers have been eroded by wind and weather exposing what is seen today.
 Dinosaur tracks have been found in the Jurassic sandstone.

 Cross-bedded sediments form in granular sediments, especially sandstone deposited at an angle rather than horizontally producing layers that are tilted or inclined.
 The series of layers form on the lee side of a wind-formed dune.
-Winds blow sediment along the ground until they start to accumulate on the windward side.
+Winds blow sediment along the ground until it accumulates on the windward side.
 As it builds, some sediment falls over the end on the leeward side.
 Repeated avalanches will eventually form the sedimentary structure known as cross-bedding.
 The sediment is deposited at an angle to the base and top of the bed rather than deposited horizontally and deformed later.
 They can be curved or scoop-shaped or merge tangentially with the underlying beds.

 The real colour depends on the time of the day and is saturated early, late and after rain.
 These are sandstones from Jurassic aeolian (wind-formed) processes that have become lithified.
 The colour is mostly from iron.